tinverse/tsm/README.md

 ```

-So there you have it.
 Let's see how the state transition table looks like for the CdPlayer.

 ##### State Transition Table